Compare/Contrast

 3. 彼は妹と比べて若く見えました。

-In contrast to last year, there has been more snowfall this year.
+In contrast to last year, there has been a lot of snowfall this year.

 6. 健太の住んでいるマンションは新しくて、広い。それに引き換え、僕のところは古くて狭いし、駅からも遠いよ。